Key Specs of Renault Kiger

 Kiger Latest Update

-Renault Kiger Variants: It is available in four variants: RXE, RXL, RXT, and RXZ.
+Renault Kiger Variants: It is offered in four trims: RXE, RXL, RXT, and RXZ.

-Renault Kiger Seating Capacity: Renault’s sub-4m SUV can seat up to five people.
+Renault Kiger Seating Capacity: The Kiger can carry up to five occupants.

-Renault Kiger Powertrains: It is a petrol-only model like its cousin, the Nissan Magnite.
-It comes with two engine options: 1.0-litre naturally aspirated unit (72PS/96Nm) and 1.0-litre turbo-petrol (100PS/160Nm).
-While the former is mated to either a 5-speed MT or AMT gearbox, the latter gets the 5-speed MT along with a 5-speed CVT option.
+Renault Kiger Powertrains: The Kiger is a petrol-only offering like its cousin, the Nissan Magnite.
+It comes with two engine options: a 1.0-litre naturally aspirated (72PS/96Nm) and a 1.0-litre turbo-petrol (100PS/160Nm) unit.
+The former is mated to either a 5-speed MT or an AMT, and the latter gets a 5-speed MT along with an optional 5-speed CVT.

-Renault Kiger Features: The Kiger is equipped with an 8-inch touchscreen system with wireless Android Auto and Apple CarPlay, LED headlamps, wireless charging, and push-button start/stop.
-Renault also offers the SUV with auto climate control and a PM 2.5 air filter.
+Renault Kiger Features: It gets LED headlamps, wireless charging, an 8-inch touchscreen system with wireless Android Auto and Apple CarPlay, and push-button start/stop.
+Renault has also provided the SUV with auto climate control and a PM 2.5 air filter.

-Renault Kiger Safety: Safety is covered by up to four airbags, ABS with EBD, and rear parking sensors.
+Renault Kiger Safety: Passenger safety is covered by up to four airbags, ABS with EBD, and rear parking sensors.

 Renault Kiger Price